-This year the show celebrates its 31st edition and will be held from the 14th to the 18th of February.
-One big draw for yacht lovers is that the show runs concurrently with the Miami International Boat Show, allowing visitors the rare opportunity to catch two major boat events in one go which combined constitute the largest marine event in the world.
+Offering a chance to view the latest launches, check out new gear and technology, and get up-close and personal with gorgeous superyachts in a stunning downtown location, the Miami Yacht Show is a key date in Florida’s busy yachting calendar.
+This year celebrates the 32nd annual edition of the glamorous show and will be held from the 13th to the 17th of February.
+One big draw for yacht lovers is that the show runs concurrently with the Miami International Boat Show, allowing visitors the rare opportunity to catch two major boat events in one go, which combined constitute the largest marine event in the world.

 The Miami Yacht Show and Miami International Boat Show will bring together a total of 2000 display yachts and boats, so choosing where to go and what to see requires a bit of advance planning.
-One of the best ways to see the show is to take advantage of the VIP Experience which includes access to the VIP lounge, complimentary valet parking, and entry to Super Yacht Miami where the show’s largest yachts will be on show.
+One of the best ways to see the show is to take advantage of the VIP Experience which includes access to the VIP lounge, complimentary valet parking, and entry to Super Yacht Miami where the show’s largest yachts will be on display.